Roaming: Roaming in general

+Roaming (electric vehicles)

+The term "roaming", also known as "e-roaming", is a concept for charging battery electric vehicles (BEVs) at other charging stations.
+In practice, e-roaming allows EV drivers to achieve greater interoperability by providing access to public charging points from any owner/operator's EV charging network through a common platform and a single network subscription or contract.

+There are proprietary (closed) charging networks, such as Tesla Superchargers, or providers sharing charging points through contracts and agreements.
+Thus, the EV can "roam" between those charging points.

 Home and visited networks

 "Home network" refers to the network the subscriber is registered with.

 "Visitor network" refers to the network a subscriber roams temporarily and is outside the bounds of the "home network".

 Roaming agreements

 The legal roaming business aspects negotiated between the roaming partners for billing of the services obtained are usually stipulated in so called roaming agreements.
 The GSM Association broadly outlines the content of such roaming agreements in standardized form for its members.
 For the legal aspects of authentication, authorization and billing of the visiting subscriber, the roaming agreements typically can comprise minimal safety standards, as e.g. location update procedures or financial security or warranty procedures.

 The roaming process

 The details of the roaming process differ among types of cellular networks, but in general, the process resembles the following:

 Location update

 Location updating is the mechanism that is used to determine the location of an MS in the idle state (connected to the network, but with no active call).